 The first time you go to court will most likely be for your initial appearance.
-During your initial appearance, you will be informed of the charge(s) against you; you will be advised of your constitutional rights, the judge will make a determination as to whether there is probable cause for you to be detailed, and (assuming probable cause exists) the judge will determine whether you should be released on your own recognizance or released on bond.
+During your initial appearance, you will be informed of the charge(s) against you; you will be advised of your constitutional rights, the judge will decide as to whether there is probable cause for you to be detailed, and (assuming probable cause exists) the judge will determine whether you should be released on your own recognizance or released on bond.

-If you are released on bond, then you will be required to pay for your freedom pending trial.
+If you are released on bond, you will be required to pay for your freedom pending trial.
 There are several factors the Arizona courts consider in deciding whether to allow a defendant to post a bond.
 As outlined in Section 13-3967 of the Arizona Revised Statutes, these factors include (but are not limited to):

 - The views of the victim;